McMurphy

-McMurphy, and its variants Murphy, Morrow and MacMurrough, are anglicisations of the Irish language surname Mac Murchaidh.
-The clan originated in the ferns County Wexford such as Diarmaid mac Murchadha in the 17th century the clan was found in County Armagh.
-There are different origins than the Wexford, Cork and Fermanagh County septs (see Murphy and Morrow).
+McMurphy, and its variants MacMurphy, Murphy and Murchison are anglicisations of the Irish language surname Mac Murchaidh.
+Mac Murchaidh has also been anglicised as McMurchy and MacMurchy.
+The clan originated in the ferns County Wexford such as Diarmaid mac Murchadha.
+In the 17th century the clan was found in County Armagh.
+There are different origins than the Wexford, Cork and Fermanagh County septs.

 Overview

 The name Murchadh comes from the Irish words muir (meaning "sea") and cath (meaning "battle").
-The name therefore comes to mean "Sea Warrior" and has been used in Ireland and Scotland the clan in Scotland is of Irish origin.
-Over time the name has been Anglicised as Murchison, Murphy, Morrow, Morrowson, MacMurphy, MacMorrow, Murrow and MacMurchie but most commonly as Murphy and Morrow and most famously as MacMurrough.
-The names McMurchie, Murchison and Murphy normally come from Murchaidh, pronounced roughly Murahy whereas Morrow and Murrow tend to come from Murchadha, pronounced roughly Morahoe.
+The name therefore comes to mean "Sea Warrior" Over time the name has been Anglicised as Murphy, MacMurphy, Murchison and MacMurchie but most commonly as Murphy.

 Origins of the clan in Ulster

 McMurphy was the surname of a branch of the Cenél nEógain.
 They were originally native to the district of Munterbirn (now in the barony of Dungannon) and Tullyanvey (Tellach Ainbhith, in the neighbouring barony of Strabane), where they were chiefs of Siol Aodha, the "seed of Hugh".
 Their eponymous ancestor was one Murchad of this sept, who was alive in the 10th or 11th century.